 - Experience Data

-TRU Compliance is the accredited product certification agency of Structural Integrity Associates, with a certification scheme covering seismic, wind, and blast performance of non-structural components and systems.
+TRU Compliance is the product certification agency of Structural Integrity Associates, covering seismic, wind, and blast performance of non-structural components and systems.
 Our engineers are experts in the structural performance of non-structural systems under extreme loads and subjects those systems to industry-leading testing and assessment.
-Our certification group has tested over 800 components, certified over 25,000 individual products, and completed over 100 OSHPD OSP certification programs.
+Our certification group has tested over 800 components, certified over 25,000 individual products, and completed over 100 HCAI OSP certification programs.
 Products bearing the TRU Compliance mark have been documented to withstand extreme events and maintain structural integrity and functionality.

 Director of TRU Compliance